Setup Project Deployment of an ASP.NET Web Forms Application

-In this lesson, you will learn how to deploy an ASP.NET XAF application using the Setup Project method.
+In this lesson, you will learn how to deploy an ASP.NET Web Forms XAF application using the Setup Project method.
 You will create a simple installer for the application.
 This method should only be used if you have either local or remote desktop administrative access to the Web Server.
-If you are deploying an ASP.NET application to remote web hosting, choose an alternative deployment method (Xcopy Deployment of a Windows Forms Application or Publish Wizard Deployment of a Windows Forms Application).
+If you are deploying an ASP.NET Web Forms application to remote web hosting, choose an alternative deployment method (Xcopy Deployment of a Windows Forms Application or Publish Wizard Deployment of a Windows Forms Application).

 Perform the following steps at the Developer Workstation.